-Reclassification and Amendment and Restatement of the Operating Company LLC Agreement its capital structure by creating a single new class of units that we refer to as "common units" and provide for a right of redemption of common units (subject in certain circumstances to time-based vesting requirements and certain other restrictions) in exchange for, at our election (determined solely by our independent directors (within the meaning of the NYSE rules), who are disinterested), shares of our Class A common stock or cash.
+Reclassification and Amendment and Restatement of the Operating Company LLC Agreement

+Prior to or substantially concurrently with the consummation of this offering, the existing limited liability company agreement of the Operating Company will be amended and restated to, among other things, recapitalize its capital structure by creating two new classes of units that we refer to as "common units" (Class A Units (which are entitled to a pro rata share of the economics of the Operating Company) and Class B Units (which are entitled to one vote, and have no economic entitlement)) and provide for a right of redemption of Class A Units (subject in certain circumstances to time-based vesting requirements and certain other restrictions) in exchange for, at our election (determined solely by our independent directors (within the meaning of the NYSE rules), who are disinterested), shares of our Class A common stock or cash.
 See "Certain Relationships and Related Party Transactions-Operating Company LLC Agreement."